- Can I be my own General Contractor or Owner/Builder?

 You may request inspections by calling the Building and Safety Division at (562) 567-9320 or by visiting our counter at City Hall.

-When placing an inspection request, please have the following information available: the project address, the builder's name, the type of inspection you are requesting, the permit number, contact name, and a telephone number where you may be reached.
+When placing an inspection request, please have the following information available: the project address, permit number, type of inspection you are requesting, contact name and telephone number.

 Inspection requests received by the Building and Safety Division before 3 p.m. will typically be scheduled for the next business day.
-If the requested day is full for inspections, you will be notified at the time of the call what day your inspection will be scheduled for.
-Requests received after 3 p.m. will be scheduled for the second business day thereafter.
+If the requested day is full for inspections, you will be scheduled for the next available inspection date.

 How Do I Submit a Building Permit Application Form?

 We do not accept forms by mail, email, or fax.
-An applicant needs to bring in the application form to our Building Department counter during normal business hours: (Monday – Friday 8:00 am to 3:00 pm)
+An applicant needs to bring in the application form to our Building Division counter during normal business hours: (Monday – Friday 8:00 am to 12:00 pm and 1:00 pm to 2:30 pm)

 The required submittal documents include: